Weogufka, Alabama

 Weogufka is a census-designated place and unincorporated community in Coosa County, Alabama, United States.
 Its population was 207 as of the 2020 census.

 Demographics

 Weogufka was previously listed on the 1920 U.S. Census as an incorporated community.
-It did not appear again on the census until 2010 when it became a census-designated place.
+It did not appear again on the census until 2010 when it was listed as a census designated place in the 2010 U.S. census.

+The name means 'muddy water' in the Muskogee language.

+Weogufka CDP, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.